-So there you have it, the Dremel 3000 and all it's uses, along with a few of the accessories that come with it.
+So there you have it, the Dremel 3000 and all its uses, along with a few of the accessories that come with this Dremel tool.

-You will be astounded at some of the accessories that you can buy to fit into your Dremel.
-Apart from those mentioned above there are many polishing abrasives, drills, burrs, stones, brushes, pads, silicone polishers, rubber burs and discs that will all fit into your new Dremel tool.
-Below are listed links to some of the things you might like to fit into your Dremel:
+You will be astounded at some of the Dremel accessories you can buy to fit your tool.
+Apart from those mentioned above, there are many polishing abrasives, drills, burrs, stones, brushes, pads, silicone polishers, rubber burs and discs that will all fit into your new Dremel Multi-tool, such as:

 - Burrs: Diamond burrs, carbide burrs, stone abrasive burrs

 - Drill Bits: Small diamond drill bits, diamond core drills, carbide micro drills, twist drills, and diamond drill bits set for your Dremel

 - Cutting Tools: Dremel EZ Speedclic wood cutting disc, diamond slitting disc, carbide end mills, router bits

 - Attachments: Dremel Multi Chuck, Dremel Collet Nut Kit, Dremel Right Angle attachment, arbors, mandrels and adaptors

 - Polishing Abrasives: Brushes, wheels, abrasive stones, mini rubber silicone polishers, silicone pin polishers, rubber polishers, radial bristle discs...